FAQ for Alumni

 How do I submit feedback/questions?
 And how will I receive updates?

-We invite you to submit your questions and comments using the polytechnic feedback form or emailing firstname.lastname@example.org or call (707) 826-3300 if you have feedback or questions.
+We invite you to submit your questions and comments using the polytechnic feedback form or emailing firstname.lastname@example.org.
 Also, don't forget to check your humboldt.edu email and the polytechnic website for updates.

 What can we expect ahead?